BirendraRokaha/dcmrig/Readme.md

 - [x] Robust args parser
 - [x] TOML config file for defining mask, delete and add dicom tag values for DeID

+### Roadmap
+- [ ] [CookBook] Choose the tag as the identifier for DeID or Anon
+- [ ] [CookBook] In the Add section, Select other tags or combination of other tags as teh value
+- [ ] [CookBook] Selection to keep or remove private tags
+- [ ] [CookBook] Add VR as the field to add/remove/mask

 ---
 1. Deidentification
 - [x] Read from a mapping table to create a mapping dictionary
+- [x] Derive add, delete, and mask tags from a config Toml file
 - [x] Match data with mapping table and change dicom tags
 - [x] Handle missing tags gracefully > partially complete
-- [x] Derive add, delete, and mask tags from a config Toml file

 Mapping table example.
 Only one pair per line is valid.
 ```